Table of Contents

 Check it!

 The Famicom Detective Club: The Missing Heir is a top down adventure game by a newcomer developer called “Undergrowth”.
 The game is inspired by titles like The Legend of Zelda and Metroid, and I’d say they nailed it in terms of the gameplay and design, while the story and presentation are a little bit worse.
 The game starts with you, the new detective of the famicom detective club, waking up in your apartment, having no clue about how you got there and why you’re there.
 As you go through the game you’ll also meet a lot of interesting and funny characters, some of them are even good..
-Read more about famicom detective club: the girl who stands behind review and let us know what you think.
+Read more about famicom detective club: the girl who stands behind analysis and let us know what you think.

 Frequently Asked Questions